AkarahCorp/celestia/README.md

-Celestia is a Integrated Development Environment for Polaris
+Celestia is an IDE for Polaris.

-**Documentation**
-Documentation can be found on the wiki!

 **License**
 Celestia Copyright (C) 2025 Endistic Akarah